Top Safety Tips for Solo Travel in Europe

 - Spanish language schools in Spain

 Traveling is all about the experience, so try to make the most of it and do as much as possible.
-Be open to meeting new people and you might make friends for life!
+Whether you want a first holiday to the continent, a backpacking trip, interrail adventure or fancy a gap year in Europe, be open to meeting new people and you might make friends for life!

 Let people know your movements.
 Perhaps have a general itinerary people back home can follow, with hostel phone numbers listed.
 Besides, what’s an adventure if you don’t write home to brag about it?!